Conveniently located to serve Dallas and Fort Worth

 We discuss all these issues with our patients and make decisions about the best mastopexy approach based on each patient’s preferences.

 Risks of Mastopexies

-All surgeries have risk of scarring, loss of sensation, loss of nipple/areolas, loss of skin, infection, bleeding and the possibility of requiring further surgeries.
+All surgeries have the risk of scarring, loss of sensation, loss of nipple/areolas, loss of skin, infection, bleeding, and the possibility of requiring further surgeries.
 When the potential gains from the surgery outweigh the risks the surgery is justified.

 The type of breast lift incision that is right for you will depend on factors unique to your body.
 Dr. Rai is an experienced board-certified plastic surgeon who will take the time to personalize your procedure and ensure the beautiful, natural-looking results that you deserve.

 The incision options available for your breast lift procedure include:

 - Periariolar– the periariolar incision is made around the nipple in the dark skin of the areola.
 This type of incision is ideal for addressing minor ptosis (sagging).